-Ho visto Marina, l’ho salutata e le ho chiesto come sta (I have seen Marina, I have greeted her and I have asked her how she is)
+Ho visto Marina, l’ho salutata e le ho chiesto come sta (I saw Marina, I greeted her and I asked her how she was)

-Ho incontrato Giovanni e siamo andati a mangiare insieme (I have met Giovanni and we ate together)
+Ho incontrato Giovanni e siamo andati a mangiare insieme (I met Giovanni and we ate together)

 Mia sorella ha preso la macchina ed è andata a lavorare (My sister took the car and went to work)